• Facebook

 3. Source local materials

-5. Recycle materials from other projects
+5. Recycle and repurpose materials

 6. Research and use low-carbon materials